-Still feeling confused about the practicalities of designing booklets?
+Still feeling confused about the practicalities of designing booklets and how to write a brochure?
 Take ten minutes to check out this helpful tutorial on page counts:

 You can provide your brochure artwork to a professional printer as either a print-ready PDF (make sure all Bleeds and necessary Printer’s Marks are included on a Press-Quality PDF) or as a ‘native’ file (this is the artwork in its original format, such as a packaged InDesign INDD file).
 Your printer may prefer one or the other, so make sure to ask them in advance.

-It's a good idea to have a basic understanding of the print process, and the various finishes and techniques that can affect the final look of your brochure.
+It's a good idea to have a basic understanding of the print process.
+Think about what paper is best for brochures and the various finishes and techniques that can affect the final look of your brochure.
 Some important things to consider are:

 - The Paper Finish—Paper finishes fall into two main categories: Coated and Uncoated.
 Uncoated paper feels a bit smoother and stronger than standard copy paper.
 Coated paper falls into two sub-groups: Matte-coated and Gloss-coated.
 Matte-coated gives a smooth, non-glossy finish and can give your print documents a modern, pared-back look.
 Gloss-coated paper is smooth, with a slightly reflective finish, giving your documents a glossy, high-end look.
 Because the ink sits on the surface of the coating, rather than being absorbed into the paper, colors appear more vibrant and rich.
 You should choose the paper finish that’s going to be the most suitable for your brochure—keep in mind that even though gloss finishes can be pricey, they don’t always look as modern as matte finishes.